Review: Guillotine by Delilah S. Dawson

 The setting and the mystery work together and separately, propelling the plot forward while also giving the reader a glimpse into what small-town southern life is like when the local bar is full of Aryan Brotherhood members and up the road is a black-owned Jim Crow-era restaurant.

 Honestly, is it just me or is the idea of travelling to the U.S. as an outsider just like, no thanks?
 I’m gonna quote Bowie here and say, I’m afraid of Americans.
 Obviously not all Americans, but as a whole?
-No, thanks again.
-I think if I was going to travel to the U.S., I’d pick places where my risk of running into bigoted, racist assholes and people carrying guns for no reason is significantly lowered.
+It’s iffy.
+I think if I was going to travel to the U.S., I’d pick places where my risk of running into bigoted, racist assholes and people carrying guns for no reason is significantly lower.
 I don’t want to die just because I wanted to see the Grand Canyon, you know what I mean?

 But, I digress…